SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 # SharePoint Embedded Container Types

-In SharePoint Embedded, all files and documents are stored in Containers and each Container has a specific Container Type.
+In SharePoint Embedded, all files and documents are stored in Containers, and each Container is identified by a Container Type.

-A Container Type is a SharePoint Embedded-Container level property stamped on every instance of a Container.
-An applications will own one or more Container Types to create Containers.
-An application can have multiple Containers that share the same Container Type.
-For instance, it is entirely possible for an Application to own only one Container Type but have multiple Containers of that type.
+Container Type is a property stamped on every Container instance.
+Each Container Type is owned by one Application, while each Application can own multiple Container Types.
+In addition, each Container Type can be associated with multiple Applications, and each Application can be associated with multiple Container Types.

-The primary function of a Container Type  is to identify the application workloads that can access a specific Container.
-Container Types define the permissions and controls and manage access for all Containers of that type.
-This includes read/write access to various Containers.
-Container Types are important since they are how SharePoint Embedded supports and authorizes requests.
+The primary function of a Container Type is to identify the application workload that can access a specific Container.
+Container Type defines the access permissions an Application has towards all Containers of that type, including create, read, write, delete containers; manage container permissions, etc.

-In the Microsoft ecosystem, each application needs to be registered with Microsoft Entra to obtain a unique Azure ID (referred here as AppID or ClientID).
-This rule applies to all variants of the same app.
-For example, if a developer launches an application on the Web, iOS, and Android, that developer would register these variants as three separate apps on Azure.
-This will generate three AppIDs.
-The same Containers can be accessed by all three apps.
+To access Containers, an Application must be associated with the corresponding Container Types.

 ### General guidelines for Container Types: